The precise regularity of the Lyapunov exponent for $C^2$ Cos-type quasiperiodic Schr\"odinger cocycles with large couplings: Introduction

-Without use of LDT or Avalanche principle, H\"older continuity for $M(d, C)$ cocycles was given by Avila-Jitomirskaya-Sadel \cite{avilajitomirskayasadel}.

-For lower regularity case, \cite{klein} proved the H\"older continuity for a class of Gevrey potentials.
-More recently, \cite{wz1} provides the first positive result on the continuity of LE and weak H\"older continuity of IDS on E for $C^2$ cos-type potentials.
-Later this weak H\"older continuity result for Diophantine frequencies was improved to be $\gamma$-H\"older continuity of $L(E)$ for Liouville frequencies by Liang-Wang-You \cite{LWY}, where $\gamma>0$ is a small constant.
-For other related results, one can refer to \cite{avilakrikorian,Jiro-Mavi1,Jiro-Mavi2}.
+For lower regularity cases, Klein \cite{klein} and Cheng-Ge-You-Zhou \cite{cgyz} proved the weak H\"older continuity of the LE for a class of Gevrey potentials. \cite{FX} gave a new proof of the continuity of the LE under the setting in \cite{wz1} without the use of LDT and AP.
+For other related results, one can refer to \cite{avilakrikorian,bje,Jiro-Mavi1,Jiro-Mavi2}.

-There are many negative results on the positivity and continuity of LE for non-analytic cases.
-It is well known that in $C^0$-topology, discontinuity of LE holds true at every non-uniformly hyperbolic cocycle, see \cite{furman}, \cite{furstenberg}.
-Moreover, motivated by Ma\~ne \cite{mane1} and \cite{mane2}, Bochi \cite{bje} and \cite{boc} proved that with an ergodic base system, any non-uniformly hyperbolic $SL(2, R)$-cocycle can be approximated by cocycles with zero LE in the $C^0$ topology.
-Wang-You \cite{wy1} constructed examples to show that LE can be discontinuous even in the space of $C^{\infty}$ Schr\"odinger cocycles.
+There are also many negative results on the positivity and continuity of the LE for non-analytic cases.
+It is well known that in $C^0$-topology, discontinuity of the LE holds true at every non-uniformly hyperbolic cocycle, see \cite{furman,furstenberg}.
+Moreover, motivated by Ma\~ne \cite{mane1,mane2}, Bochi \cite{boc} proved that with an ergodic base system, any non-uniformly hyperbolic $SL(2, \R)$-cocycle can be approximated by cocycles with zero LE in the $C^0$ topology.
+Wang-You \cite{wy1} constructed examples to show that the LE can be discontinuous even in the space of $C^{\infty}$ Schr\"odinger cocycles.
 Recently, Wang-You \cite{wy2} improved the result in \cite{wy1} by showing that in $C^r $topology, $1\leq r\leq +\infty,$ there exists Schr\"odinger cocycles with a positive LE that can be approximated by ones with zero LE.
-Jitomirskaya-Marx \cite{jitomirskaya2} constructed examples showing that LE of $M(2, C)$ cocycles is discontinuous in $C^{\infty}$ topology.
+Ge-Wang-You-Zhao \cite{gwyz} recently found the transition space for the continuity of the LE.
+Jitomirskaya-Marx \cite{jitomirskaya2} constructed examples showing that the LE of $M(2, \C)$ cocycles is discontinuous in $C^{\infty}$ topology.

+Weak H\"older continuity of the Lyapunov exponents for multi-frequency $GL(m, \C)$-cocycles, $m \geq 2,$ was obtained by Schlag \cite{schlag} and an important recent progress is that Duarte-Klein \cite{duarteklein} proved weak H\"older continuity of the Lyapunov exponents for multi-frequency $M(m, \C)$-cocycles.
+All these results were obtained via LDT and AP.
+Without the use of LDT or Avalanche principle, continuity of the LE for $M(d, \C)$ cocycles was given by Avila-Jitomirskaya-Sadel \cite{avilajitomirskayasadel}.